Cindy Hsu

 Cindy Kwang-Mei Hsu is a Chinese American Emmy Award winning news reporter and anchor at WCBS-TV in New York City.
 She currently anchors CBS 2 News at Noon and substitute anchors for other shows.
 She previously anchored for the morning, 9 a.m. and 5:00 p.m. newscasts.
 She also anchored the weekend morning and evening newscasts until 2016.

 Early career

 Hsu joined the station in 1993 as a reporter and was later promoted to anchor various shows including Mornings, CBS News New York at 9 a.m., the Noon show, the News at 5 p.m. and weekends.
 She now anchors CBS News New York at Noon, reports on mental health issues and creates daily segments called Start with Kindness.

 Prior to joining WCBS-TV, Hsu worked as a reporter and anchor at WFRV-TV in Green Bay, Wisconsin and for WTOV-TV in Steubenville, Ohio.
 She began her broadcasting career as an associate producer for WTVR-TV in Richmond, Virginia.

-Hsu was awarded an honorary doctorate from St. Thomas Aquinas College and a degree in communication studies from Virginia Tech University.
+Hsu was awarded an honorary doctorate from St. Thomas Aquinas College and a degree in communication studies from Virginia Tech.